dnhansen/sicp/README.md

 Racket and DrRacket can be downloaded [here](http://racket-lang.org/).

 To properly configure DrRacket for *SICP* and the additional functionality used in CS 61A, install the packages `sicp` and `berkeley` in the package manager.
-Then start every file with the following lines:
+For exercises from the book that do not rely on Berkeley Scheme, start each file with:

     #lang sicp

+Also add the following to utilise the additional functionality:

     (#%require berkeley)